 Thanks for printing!
 Don't forget to come back to Meriwether & Tharp, LLC for fresh articles!

-How Child Support Is Calculated In Georgia
+How is Child Support Calculated in Georgia

+You might be wondering "how is child support calculated in Georgia?"
 Child support in Georgia is calculated using the income shares model, which was adopted by the Georgia legislature in 2007.
 Prior to January 1, 2007, Georgia calculated child support based on the income of the non-custodial parent solely.
-Now that Georgia follows the income shares model, child support is calculated by taking into account each parent’s income to ultimately determine how much child support the noncustodial parent will be ordered to pay.
+Now that Georgia follows the income shares model, child support is calculated by taking into account each parent's income to ultimately determine how much child support the noncustodial parent will be ordered to pay.

 The first step in calculating child support in Georgia is to determine each parent's presumptive child support obligation.
 In doing so, the gross income of each parent must be determined.
 For the purposes of child support calculation, gross income includes salary, wages, commissions, self-employment income, bonuses, overtime pay, severance pay, pension and retirement income, interest income, dividend income, trust income, capital gains, Social Security disability payments, worker's compensation benefits, unemployment benefits, judgments from personal injury claims or other civil cases, gifts, prizes, and any other sources of income.